Since German is the national language in Austria, you might think stage or screen entertainment could prove a little tricky for non-speakers. Not so.

 With all the fuss about Vienna’s classical music, a longstanding reputation as a haven for theatergoers often slips past unnoticed.
 The problem for the visitor to Vienna, of course, is that nearly all theater productions are in German.

-Some of the world’s greatest acting talents appeared at the English Theatre, including Oscar-winners Judi Dench and Anthony Quinn, as well as the likes of Larry Hagman and Jean-Paul Belmondo.
+Some of the world’s greatest acting talents have appeared at the English Theatre, including Oscar-winners Judi Dench and Anthony Quinn, as well as the likes of Larry Hagman and Jean-Paul Belmondo.

 The most famous of the German-language theatres is the Burgtheater, opposite city hall, which has a long and illustrious history.